xcoo/davdav/README.md

 # Install

-This installation guide is written for Ubuntu server.
+This installation guide is written for Ubuntu and Apache2 web server.
+You can also use Davdav on other servers.

 ## Clone repository

     $ git clone https://github.com/xcoo/davdav.git

+## Setup MySQL

+    $ mysql -u root -p < db/davdav.sql

 ## Setup configuration